emiliaajax/emoji-provider/README.md

 # emoji-provider
 Adds a simple way of generating emojis.
-Currently supports emojis up to <span style='color: #F89880 '>Unicode Version 15</span>.
+Currently supports emojis up to Unicode Version 15.

-<mark style="color: white; background-color: black">Zero-dependency</mark>
+A zero-dependency library.

 # Installation